on orders of $85 or more

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Puckett or a variant listed above:

-Puckett Settlers in the United States in the 17th Century
+Puckett Settlers in United States in the 17th Century

 - Elinor Puckett, who arrived in Virginia in 1664

-Puckett Settlers in the United States in the 19th Century
+Puckett Settlers in United States in the 19th Century

 - Iada D. Puckett, aged 20, who landed in America from Glasgow, in 1892

-Puckett Settlers in the United States in the 20th Century
+Puckett Settlers in United States in the 20th Century

 - Sam Puckett, aged 21, who settled in America from London, in 1900